albertoboccolini/myfirstoauth2/README.md

   const MyFirstOauth2Example({Key? key}) : super(key: key);

   Future<void> _authWithMyFirstOauth2() async {
-    // creates a new MyFirstGoogleClient object
+    // creates a new OAuth2 object
     // with the parameters entered by the user
     // and provides access to the createGoogleClient method.
     OAuth2 myFirstOAuth2 = OAuth2(